craigspaeth/nap/README.md

   * If you are using a CDN you can pass the url root of where your assets are stored and nap will point there instead of locally in 'production' mode.
 * embedImages
   * When true, it embeds image urls in CSS using data-uri
+* embedFonts
+  * When true, it embeds font urls in CSS using data-uri
 * gzip
   * Gzips packages .jgz and .cgz asset packages.
 The helpers will point to these gzipped packages in production mode unless you pass false as a second argument (nap.js('package-name', false))